-(A) an additional writ of execution may be issued while another is outstanding if either of the writs is to be served on the Department of Revenue to seize the debtor's Alaska Permanent Fund Dividend; only one writ can be levied against a debtor's Permanent Fund Dividend for each debt; or
+(A) Aan additional writ of execution may be issued while another is outstanding if either of the writs is to be served on the Department of Revenue to seize the debtor's Alaska Permanent Fund Dividend; only one writ can be levied against a debtor's Permanent Fund Dividend for each debt; or

-(B) additional writs may be issued if the creditor alleges facts by affidavit that show (1) there is property which cannot be served by the process server holding an outstanding writ because the property is outside the community in which the process server is authorized to operate, and (2) there is good cause to believe the debtor may remove or dispose of the property unless immediate action is taken.
+(B) Aadditional writs may be issued if the creditor alleges facts by affidavit thatwhich show (1) there is property which cannot be served by the process server holding an outstanding writ because the property is outside the community in which the process server is authorized to operate, and (2) there is good cause to believe the debtor may remove or dispose of the property unless immediate action is taken.

 (2) A process server to whom a writ of execution is issued may make copies of the writ as necessary.
 However, no writ or copies may be transferred to another process server except within the same firm.
-If the creditor discovers property that could be seized under the writ in another community in which the original process server does not serve, the outstanding writ must be returned to the court so that the clerk of court can cancel the first writ and issue a new writ to a process server serving the other community.
+If the creditor discovers property that which could be seized under the writ in another community in which the original process server does not serve, the outstanding writ must be returned to the court so that the clerk of court can cancel the first writ and issue a new writ to a process server serving the other community.

-(f) Service of Writ of Execution.
+(f) Service of Writ of Execution-and Other Paper.

 (1) Service - By Whom.
-The clerk shall deliver the writ of execution and process server instructions to a peace officer or to a licensed civilian process server specially appointed by the Commissioner of Public Safety for that purpose under Civil Rule 4(c)(3), except that the clerk may serve writs of execution on the Alaska Permanent Fund Dividend by certified mail.
+If personal service is used, tThe clerk shall deliver the papers for service writ of execution and process server instructions to a peace officer or to a licensed civilian process server or to a person specially appointed by the Commissioner of Public Safety for that purpose under Civil Rule 4(c)(3), except that the clerk may serve writs of execution on the Alaska Permanent Fund Dividend by certified mail. to serve them.
+Papers allowed to be served by registered or certified mail shall be mailed by the clerk as provided in Civil Rule 4(h).
 Postal delivery receipts for writs of execution served on the Permanent Fund Division of the Department of Revenue shall be made returnable to the judgment creditor.
+All other postal delivery receipts shall be made returnable to the court.

 (2) Delivery of Money to the Court.
 A process server who receives money as a result of a levy must deliver the money and a return of service to the court on the next day of business after receipt.
 The process server must file the original writ unless the money received by the server will satisfy only part of the judgment and the server expects to seize more money or property with the writ.
-In this situation, the process server may make a partial return by delivery to the court of all money received and a return of service that identifies the date and the amount of the writ.
+In this situation, the process server may make a partial return by delivery to the court of all money received, and a return of service that identifies the date and the amount of the writ and a copy of the writ.
 The original writ must be returned to the court when the judgment has been satisfied, when the process server no longer expects to seize more money or property with the writ, or within 30 days after receiving a notice of termination of the writ from the court.